If you are thinking of launching a Kickstarter, you are probably considerind the pros and cons of crowdfunding.

 It also allows you to take an idea and get funding in less than 30 days.
 It can be a quick way to raise money and get started actually fulfilling your campaign promises.

 15. Gives you a headstart

 If you are looking to start a business, crowdfunding can give you a head start.
-It allows you to launch your idea quickly with minimal financial investment from you.
+It allows you to launch your idea quickly with minimal personal financial investment.

 Once you have a successfully funded campaign, you can reach out to your backers for feedback.
-This can be important as you can ask them about specific features like what color they want their product to be.
+This can be valuable as you can ask them about product specific features such as preferred colors.